How These Courses Might Serve You

 Enroll at Pepperdine and Earn a Certificate in Dispute Resolution

 The Certificate in Dispute Resolution program is designed for law students, as well as professionals in business, education, health, law, management, public administration, psychological services, religion, and other occupations.
 The program requires the completion of 14 academic credits.
 Each student is required to take four core courses and three approved electives.
-JD students at another ABA-accredited law program, can earn a certificate by completing 10 units at Pepperdine and transfering 4 units of approved courses completed in their JD program.
+JD students at another ABA-accredited law program, can earn a certificate by completing 10 units at Pepperdine and transferring 4 units of approved courses completed in their JD program.
 Pepperdine credits have traditionally been accepted for transfer at universities across the nation.

 Complete 32 Units and Earn a Master's degree in Dispute Resolution

-Students can earn a Master's of Dispute Resolution (MDR) from Pepperdine University School of Law in the same three years it takes to complete a Juris Doctor degree from another law school.
+Students can earn a Master's of Dispute Resolution (MDR) from Pepperdine University Caruso School of Law in the same three years it takes to complete a Juris Doctor degree from another law school.
 The master's degree requires the successful completion of eight required courses, five elective courses, and an additional 6 credits of work in either a thesis or externship experience.
 Transfer up to 10 units of approved course work from another law or graduate school, and the remaining courses can be completed during intensive summer and winter sessions.
 Thesis and externship experiences can be arranged in the locale of your choice.

 Complete 26 Units and Earn a Master of Law (LLM)